Paul-HenryP/simulate-investment-strategies/README.md

 Here's an example of how to use the program:

 1. Clone the repository and navigate to the project directory.
-2. Replace the `sp500.csv` file with your own historical stock market data.
+2. Replace the `VOO.csv` file with your own historical stock market data.
 3. Open the project in IntelliJ IDEA.
 4. Run the `InvestmentStrategiesChart` class.
 5. View the graphical representations of the investment results.